Go Ahead, Have a Good Cry: 5 Reasons Why It's Good for You

 Researchers have proven what many caregivers have already figured out on their own: sometimes there's nothing like a good cry to make you feel better.
 Crying is cathartic.

-Neuroscientist and tear researcher Dr. William H. Frey II, PhD, director of the Alzheimer's Research Center at Regions Hospital in St. Paul, Minnesota, has spent over 15 years studying crying and tears.
+Neuroscientist and tear researcher Dr. William H. Frey II, PhD, the director of the Alzheimer's Research Center at Regions Hospital in St. Paul, Minnesota, has spent over 15 years studying crying and tears.

 - 85% of women and 73% of men felt less sad and angry after crying.